clojang/clojang/docs/source/30-talking-to-servers.md

 This tutorial covers the two-sided topic of communications between LFE and
 Clojure:

-* Clojure communicating as a client with LFE servers, and
+* Clojure communicating as a client with LFE servers
+  * Simple LFE Server
+  * LFE Client Example Usage
+  * Clojure Client Example Usage
+  * Using OTP
+    * LFE-side Server
+    * Clojure-side RPC
 * LFE communicating as a client with Clojure servers
+  * Simple Clojure Server
+  * LFE Client-side Usage

 ## Clojure Client with LFE Server